GerritCodeReview/gerrit/Documentation/dev-readme.txt

 To use the Eclipse IDE for development, please see link:dev-eclipse.html[Eclipse Setup].

-See the link:dev-maven.html[Maven documentation] for more details on how to configure the workspace with the Maven build scripts.
+For details on how to configure the Eclipse workspace with Maven or Buck, refer to:

+1. link:dev-maven.html#eclipse[Eclipse integration with Maven]

+2. link:dev-buck.html#eclipse[Eclipse integration with Buck]

 Mac OS X